 A race taper can be anywhere from 1 to 4 weeks depending on your training volume, duration of your race, and your experience level.
 Generally, the longer the race, the more hours are put in.
 The longer the training hours, the longer the taper needs to be.
 Newer athletes may need longer recovery, whereas experienced athletes may have a shorter taper.
 At Organic Coaching, we use the following guidelines.

-Full IRONMAN→ 2- 3 weeks taper
+Full IRONMAN→ 2 – 3 weeks taper

-Half IRONMAN→10-14 days taper
+Half IRONMAN→10 – 14 days taper

-Olympic distance triathlon→ 1 week
+Olympic Distance Triathlon→ 1 week

-Sprint→ A few days to no taper
+Sprint Triathlon→ A few days to no taper

 As coaches, we try to balance fitness and fatigue to ensure the athlete is on form for their race.
 The most common strategy is exponentially reducing volume, but some maintain intensity.
 The first week of the taper will be a 40-60% reduction from the biggest week of volume and another 20% in the following weeks.
-Most of the volume falls off of the long ride and long runs.
+Most of the volume falls off of the long rides and long runs.
 Coaches will continue to have athletes practice race pace in much shorter intervals.
 The longer you work with your coach, the more personalized your taper will be.
 Together, you will find what works best for you.

 Psychologically, tapering can be a difficult time.
 Niggles may appear and you may feel anxiety about losing fitness.
 I assure you that losing a little bit of fitness to allow your body to recover will be more beneficial to that body than continuing to train and not allowing for rest.
 Taper time is not when an athlete should be trying to hit PRs or cramming in extra last-minute training.
 It is best to shift that extra mental energy into focusing on sleep, nutrition, mobility, and race preparation.